-- Prep Your Pumpkin-as we mentioned above, it’s important to keep your pumpkin dry, so it doesn’t slip out of your hands when carving.
+- Prep your pumpkin and carving area.
+Keep your pumpkin dry so it doesn’t slip out of your hands when carving.
 Place newspaper under your pumpkin and have paper towels handy.
 Also make sure your carving area is well-lit.

-- Leave Carving to the Adults- allow the kids to trace their design and dig out the seeds and pumpkin “guts.”
+- Leave carving to the adults.
+Allow the kids to trace their design and dig out the seeds and pumpkin “guts.”
 When it comes to actually carving the design, the adult should take the reins.

-- Have a First-Aid Kit Handy-Should an accident happen while carving, Wint suggests applying direct pressure to the injury with a dry, clean cloth.
+- Have a first-aid kit handy.
+Should an accident happen while carving, Wint suggests applying direct pressure to the injury with a dry, clean cloth.
 If bleeding doesn’t stop after 15 minutes, you may need to seek medical attention.